Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 Missing arguments are bound to their default values, if they exist.

+The evaluation order of argument list is described in [Function calls and property access] section of this specification.

 #### Variable length parameters

 One of the parameters may be designated as being variable length (aka *vararg*).